gschmutz/kafka-as-your-datalake/2-Demo-Spark.md

 only showing top 10 rows
 ```

-Register data frame as temporary table so it can be used with Spark SQL
+Register the Data Frame as temporary table so it can be used with Spark SQL

 ```
 jsonDf.createOrReplaceTempView("truck_position")
 ```

-Use the SQL directive to work on the temporary table and show the number of rows in the table (i.e. number of messages in the Kafka topic)
+Use the SQL directive to work on the temporary table and show the number of rows in the table (i.e. number of messages in the Kafka topic) - the %SQL directive only works in Zeppelin, in `pyspark` you can use the `spark.sql()` function to execute the SQL statements, shown below.

 ```
 %sql
-SELECT count(*) from truck_position
+SELECT count(*) FROM truck_position
 ```

-Show all the rows where the event type is not normal
+Now let's see all rows where the event type is not `Normal`.
+Knowing SQL, such a query is easy to write:

 ```
 %sql
-SELECT count(*) from truck_position
+SELECT * FROM truck_position WHERE eventType != 'Normal'
 ```

+In `pyspark`, it not using Zeppelin notebook, that query can be executed and the result shown using the following statement:

 ```
-spark.sql ("select * from truck_position where eventType != 'Normal'").show
+spark.sql ("SELECT * FROM truck_position WHERE eventType != 'Normal'").show()
 ```

-you will get a result similar to the one shown below:
+and you will get a result similar to the one shown below:

 ```
 +--------------------+-------+--------+----------+--------------------+--------+---------+--------------------+--------------------+